-My PhD research program explores the effects of multiple aspects of environmental change on hawksbill sea turtles, a critically endangered species per the IUCN.
-My current work, at its base, seeks to answer two questions: (1) How is global change currently impacting (hawksbill) sea turtles?
+My current work is diverse, but can be tied together by two broad research questions: (1) How is global change currently impacting (hawksbill) sea turtles?
 (2) Can—and how will—sea turtles cope with global change moving forward?
-To address these questions I have employed various approaches including original observational and experimental fieldwork, analysis of a >30 year longterm nesting dataset, satellite tracking, and stable isotope methods.
+While pursuing these questions I have employed various approaches including observational and experimental fieldwork, analysis of a >30 year mark-recapture nesting dataset, satellite tracking, and stable isotope methods.
 I have emphasized quantitative tools as a backbone of much of this work.

 I grew up in coastal New Hampshire and did my undergrad at Eckerd College in St. Petersburg Florida.
 After getting a B.A. in 2012, double majoring in Environmental Studies and Spanish, I worked seasonal field jobs for 3.5 years.
 I capped this time with a six month sea turtle monitoring season in Antigua, after which I moved to Raleigh, NC in 2016 to start grad school and pursue sea turtle research questions.
 Some of my non-science interests are playing and following sports, cooking (and eating?), hiking, and skiing.